 These assets are subsequently measured at amortised cost using the effective interest method.
-The amortised cost is reduced by impairment losses.
-Interest income, foreign exchange gains and losses and impairment are recognised in profit or loss.
+The amortised cost reflects any adjustments for the amortisation of transaction costs, interest income, foreign exchange gains or losses, and impairment losses.
+The carrying amount of the asset is reduced by the amount of any impairment loss.
+Interest income, foreign exchange gains and losses and impairment losses are recognised in profit or loss.
 Any gain or loss on derecognition is recognised in profit or loss.